Bondi Junction stabbings: Attack

 Emergency services were called following reports of multiple people being stabbed.
-The building was evacuated and public transport around the area was rerouted.
+Law enforcement had the building evacuated, and public transport around the area was rerouted.
 Around 40 New South Wales Ambulance resources were deployed to the scene.

-About 3.35pm that day, police inspector Amy Scott a duty officer for the Eastern Suburbs Police Area Command, whose role is responsible for all staff at the four police stations that comprised the region, was on the road when her car’s radio issued a “double-beep” meaning an urgent communication.
-The dispatcher requested any police car in the vicinity to go to Bondi Junction Westfield’s immediately after receiving multiple calls of stabbings.
-Scott was very close to the location, acknowledged the job and activated her car’s lights and siren.
-She arrived at the shopping centre at 3:37:21 pm as the first officer on the scene, she entered the centre on the fourth floor with the two Frenchmen next to her.
-Cauchi moved up to the fifth floor while Scott and the two Frenchmen followed him up the same escalators.
-At 3:38:02 pm, the perpetrator started to run with Scott and other civilians chasing him.
-While running, he lunged at several people with the knife without stabbing them.
-Eventually, the perpetrator turned around and started to run towards Scott.
-At 3:38:40 pm, Cauchi ran towards Scott, still holding the knife in his hand.
-Scott fired three rounds from her duty handgun, one striking Cauchi in the shoulder and one striking his neck, the third missing him.
-As he collapsed, she rolled him over and kicked the knife a safe distance away, and began to perform CPR on him immediately.
-The shopping centre’s alarm system was then activated and sound of the shooting alerted more people inside the shopping centre to the incident, which led to more evacuations and store attendants locking down their premises with sheltering customers inside.
-Scott directed a security guard to go see if any shopper had been hit by the stray bullet, one of the shots she missed earlier, to which none had.
-Later when the mall was forensically examined, that stray bullet was found stuck in a pot plant, whom during the incident, a young woman had been hiding behind with her child.
-Scott later testified that those five minutes, where she stayed with Cauchi and waited for the guard to return and report on whether anyone had been hit, felt like a “lifetime”.
-By now, other police had arrived and they took over performing CPR on Cauchi.
-Scott said she was in a curious position, until she was relieved by someone more senior, as she was ultimately the scene’s commanding officer.
+Police officer Amy Scott, with the command staff at the four police stations that comprised the region, was on the road when her car's radio issued a "double-beep", meaning an urgent communication.
+The dispatcher requested any police car in the vicinity to go to Bondi Junction Westfield's immediately after receiving multiple calls of stabbings.
+Scott was already very close to the location; she acknowledged the job and activated her car's lights and siren.
+She arrived at the shopping centre at 3:37:21 pm as the first officer on the scene.
+She entered the centre on the fourth floor with Guerot and Despreaux next to her.
+Cauchi moved up to the fifth floor while Scott, Guerot, and Despreaux followed him up the same escalators.

+At 3:38:02 pm, Cauchi started to run, with Scott and other civilians chasing him.
+While running, he lunged at several people with the knife but did not stab them.
+Cauchi eventually turned around, and at 3:38:40 pm, he ran towards Scott, still holding the knife in his hand.
+Scott fired three rounds from her duty handgun, with one striking Cauchi in the shoulder and another striking his neck.
+The third missed him.
+As he collapsed, she rolled him over, kicked the knife a safe distance away, and began to perform CPR on him immediately.
+Both the activation of the shopping centre's alarm system and the sounds of the police shooting alerted more people inside the shopping centre to the attack.
+More people were evacuated and, in other cases, store attendants locked down their premises, sheltering customers inside.

+Scott directed a security guard to see if any shopper had been hit by the stray bullet.
+No bystander was hit, and when the mall was forensically examined, the bullet was found stuck in a pot plant.
+It was learned that during the attack, a young woman had been hiding behind it with her child, but they were not in the line of fire.
+Scott later testified that those five minutes when she had stayed with Cauchi and waited for the guard to return and report on whether anyone had been hit felt like a "lifetime".
+By then, other police had arrived and took over performing CPR on Cauchi.
+Scott said she was in a "curious position", as until she was relieved by someone more senior, she was the scene's commanding officer.